hihumikan/astro-pf/src/pages/about.md

 ## Bio

-Bachelor of Science in Computer Information Systems
+Master of Science in Computer Information Systems

 I am a system software developer, and I develop extensively from the application layer to the infrastructure domain.